-Yes, by the old Derby Stables, which is opposite the Queen’s Stand and Lester Piggott gates.
+Yes, by the old Derby Stables, which is opposite the Queen Elizabeth II Stand and Lester Piggott gates.

 Queen’s Stand customers should meet by the statue of the horse Generous by the Parade Ring.
 Duchess’s Stand customers should meet outside the main entrance and customers in trackside enclosures such as Tattenham Straight or Lonsdale can arrange to meet by specific furlong markers.
 We advise all racegoers to use mobile phones to keep in touch with the rest of their party.

-Epsom Downs works hard to cater to the needs of its disabled racegoers, offering preferential parking, accessible toilets, a reserved viewing platform by the rails, ramp and lift facilities (with the best facilities being in the Queen’s Stand).
-Please call our Ticketing Team for more information or if you have a specific requirement.
+Epsom Downs works hard to cater to the needs of its disabled racegoers, offering preferential parking, accessible toilets, a reserved viewing platform by the rails, ramp and lift facilities (with the best facilities being in the Queen Elizabeth II Stand).

 Customers in the Duchess’s and Queen’s Stand Enclosures cannot bring their own drinks, food or picnic.
 However, customers on The Hill and in all bus enclosures are welcome to bring their own.